aiven/aiven-docs/docs/products/mysql/howto/migrate-from-external-mysql.md

         grant replication slave on *.* TO 'SRC_USERNAME'@'%';
         grant select, process, event on *.* to 'SRC_USERNAME'@'%'

-2. If you don\'t have an Aiven for MySQL database yet, create it via [Aiven Console](/docs/products/mysql/get-started) or the dedicated [Aiven CLI command](/docs/tools/cli/service-cli#avn-cli-service-create)
+2. If you don't have an Aiven for MySQL database yet, create it via [Aiven Console](/docs/products/mysql/get-started) or the dedicated [Aiven CLI command](/docs/tools/cli/service-cli#avn-cli-service-create)